Cost of living help hub

 Alternatively you can call the team on 01304 872199.

 In addition to the Council Tax Support Scheme some people and properties might be eligible for a discount or exemption from Council Tax.

-As part of its response to the rising cost of energy, the Government has announced:
+As part of its response to the rising cost of energy, the Government announced:

-- A £150 non-repayable rebate in Council Tax bills for all households that are liable for council tax in Bands A-D in England.
+- A £150 non-repayable rebate in Council Tax bills for all households in April 2022 that are liable for council tax in Bands A-D in England.

 - £144 million of discretionary funding for Local Authorities to support households who need support but are not eligible for the Council Tax rebate

 - Where council tax is not paid by direct debit, councils are required to contact households as early as possible.

 Broadband and TV